codegoalie/blog/content/post/2013-03-16-ruby-on-rails-slash-activesupport-to-delegate-or-not-to-delegate.markdown

 ---
-layout: post
-title: "Ruby on Rails/ActiveSupport: To delegate or not to delegate"
-date: 2011-08-12
-comments: true
 categories:
 - HowTo
 - Ruby On Rails
 - Self-Reference
+comments: true
+date: 2011-08-12
+layout: post
+title: 'Ruby on Rails/ActiveSupport: To delegate or not to delegate'
 ---

 This is an account of my adventure with delegation from problem to apparent solution to bug in ActiveSupport to you're doing it wrong!